NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

 Reset all of Meep's parameters, deleting the fields, structures, etcetera, from memory as if you had not run any computations.
+If the num_chunks or chunk_layout attributes have been modified internally, they are reset to their original values passed in at instantiation.

 </div>